G-essien/airbnb-clone-project/README.md

 ### Importance of a User-Friendly Design in a Booking System
 A user-friendly design is crucial in a booking system as it directly impacts user engagement, satisfaction, and conversion rates.
 A simple and intuitive interface helps users find information quickly and reduces the likelihood of errors during booking.
 Responsive and accessible designs ensure that the system caters to a diverse audience, including users with different devices and needs.
 By prioritizing clarity and usability, the system fosters trust and reliability, encouraging repeat usage and positive recommendations.

+### Design Properties
+To ensure a cohesive and visually appealing design, the following design properties were defined and applied:

+#### Color Styles
+- **Primary Color**: #FF385C (Airbnb-inspired pink-red)
+- **Secondary Color**: #008489 (Teal for call-to-action elements)
+- **Background Colors**:
+  - Light: #F7F7F7 (Neutral gray for background)
+  - Dark: #2C2C2C (Dark gray for footer and modal overlays)
+- **Text Colors**:
+  - Primary Text: #222222 (Dark gray for main content)
+  - Secondary Text: #717171 (Muted gray for descriptions and secondary content)
+- **Accent Color**: #FFD700 (Gold for highlights or icons)

+#### Typography
+- **Font Family**: 'Poppins', sans-serif
+- **Font Weight**:
+  - Light: 300 (For secondary text and descriptions)
+  - Regular: 400 (For body content)
+  - Semi-Bold: 600 (For headings and emphasized content)
+- **Font Sizes**:
+  - Small: 14px (For captions and fine print)
+  - Medium: 16px (For body text and descriptions)
+  - Large: 24px (For section titles and headings)
+  - Extra Large: 32px (For main titles and hero text)

+---

+### Importance of Identifying Design Properties in a Mock-Up Design
+Identifying design properties in a mock-up design ensures consistency and alignment with the project’s goals and user needs.
+Clear definitions of colors, typography, and layout styles establish a unified aesthetic that enhances the user experience and strengthens brand identity.
+These properties guide the development process, reducing ambiguity and ensuring that the final product matches the intended design vision.
+Additionally, a well-defined design system simplifies collaboration among team members, making the implementation of design elements more efficient and cohesive.